sheyangsuzhiyuan-max/AI_support_tickets/CA6000_Assignment_Report.md

 | Medium | 8,041 | 40.6% |
 | Low | 4,043 | 20.4% |

-So there's some imbalance - "low" priority has about half the samples of the other classes.
-This is actually realistic for support tickets (people tend to think their issues are more urgent than they are).
+We can see that there's some imbalance: "low" priority has about almost half the samples of the other classes.
+This does also make sense for support tickets since people tend to think their issues are more urgent than others.

 Text length stats:
 - Average: ~411 characters / ~60 words
 - Range: 16 to 1,715 characters
 - Most tickets are between 200-600 characters

-One thing we noticed: text length doesn't really correlate with priority.
-We initially thought maybe longer tickets would be lower priority (more detail = less urgent?), but that's not the case here.

 ---

 ## 4. Why We Chose These Models

-We went with a "start simple, then add complexity" approach.
+We adopted a "start with the simple and then gradually increase the complexity" approach.

 ### 4.1 Baseline: TF-IDF + Logistic Regression

-We started here because it's fast and gives you a reasonable baseline.
-TF-IDF turns text into numerical features based on word frequencies, and logistic regression finds a linear decision boundary.
+We chose this method because it is fast and provides a reasonable benchmark.
+TF-IDF converts text into numerical features based on word frequency, and then logistic regression finds a linear decision boundary.

-The main limitation is that it treats text as a "bag of words" - word order doesn't matter.
-"Not good" and "good not" would look the same to this model.
+Its main limitation is that it treats text as a "bag of words"—word order is irrelevant.
+"Bad" and "good or bad" are treated the same in this model.

-Settings we used:
-- TF-IDF with max 10,000 features, including bigrams
+Our settings for TF-IDF are up to 10,000 features, including bigrams using logistic regression, class weighted
-- Logistic regression with balanced class weights

 ### 4.2 TextCNN

-This was our first neural network attempt.
-TextCNN uses convolutional filters to capture local patterns (like n-grams) in the text.
-The idea is that certain word combinations might signal priority level.
+This is our first attempt to use a neural network.
+TextCNN uses convolutional filters to capture local patterns (such as n-grams) in text.
+The basic idea is that certain word combinations may represent priorities.

 Architecture:
 - Embedding layer (128 dimensions)